Starting Over at 40: A Roadmap from Zero to Hero

 • Better-looking people are more employable.

-• Gain More energy for working on your business or side hustle.
+• Gain more energy to work on your business or side hustle.

 • Get More focus for learning the skills you need to turn your life around.